The race for humanity

 Follow us at Facebook to learn more and take part.

 The billion reasons

 Today is Day 1 for our most ambitious project and Human Act - the renewed name for our foundation that works for ending extreme poverty.
 At the basecamp, after climbing Mount Everest, our CEO in Iran, Javad Noroozi, and our founder Djaffar Shalchi met to discuss the billion reasons to end extreme poverty that will create better lives for all of us.

 The quest is to engage billionaires to dedicate 1% of their fortune each year to this project.
-Together, they have a unique opportunity to move humanity.
+Together with UN SDSN we have a unique opportunity to move humanity.

 Like our Facebook to get up to date news and information from Day 1, and follow our ways to move humanity.
 You’ll also find out how to do human acts and help us end extreme poverty.